nestjs/docs.nestjs.com/content/enterprise.md

   <div class="content">
     <h4>Team Augmentation & Development</h4>
     <p>
       With team augmentation, NestJS core team members can work directly with your team on a daily basis to help take your project to the next-level.
-Consider us “part of your team”, tackling the most ambitious problems right by your side.
+Consider us “part of your team”, tackling the most ambitious projects - right by your side.
     </p>
   </div>
   <div class="thumbnail p-l-30">